 On October 26, 2022, the boards of directors of American AgCredit, ACA and Farm Credit of New Mexico, ACA approved an agreement and plan of merger under which Farm Credit of New Mexico, ACA would merge with and into American AgCredit, ACA.
 On April 5, 2023, FCA granted preliminary approval of the merger.
 Each Association held a special meeting of stockholders on May 9, 2023, at which the stockholders of both Associations voted to approve the merger.
-The regulatory 35-day reconsideration period before FCA issues final approval is expected to expire on June 14, 2023.
-Assuming final FCA approval is timely received thereafter, we anticipate the merger will take effect on July 1, 2023.
+The regulatory 35-day reconsideration period required before the FCA issues final approval expired on June 14, 2023.
+On June 22, 2023, the FCA notified Farm Credit of New Mexico that a voting stockholder had filed a petition for reconsideration.
+The FCA determined the petition was properly filed by the Farm Credit of New Mexico voting stockholder and complied with the requirements of the FCA regulations.
+Accordingly, Farm Credit of New Mexico must hold a reconsideration vote.
+The Farm Credit of New Mexico board has called a special meeting of stockholders for August 25, 2023, at which time the reconsideration vote will take place.
+If the reconsideration vote is favorable, a new merger effective date of October 1, 2023, or as soon thereafter as practicable, has been agreed upon.